 Going low carb is easier than you think, even when you’re eating out or traveling.
 Perfect Keto founder Dr. Anthony Gustin (@dranthonygustin) often makes special requests at restaurants to make his meals low carb, like this porchetta and egg sandwich without the sandwich.
 Follow him for more keto tips!

 Healthy fats make up a large component of any keto meal plan.
 If you’re new to keto, it may take time to transition to this way of eating.
 Make sure your fat intake accounts for 70-80% of your total calories.
-This will help your body transition to using fat as its primary fuel source.
+This will help your body transition to using fat as its primary fuel source, although if your goal is to lose weight, it’s preferred to decrease your fat intake slightly to allow your cells to burn fat stores instead of dietary fat.

 Consume these healthy fats to get into ketosis quickly: